 Since these two are different in certain ways, compatibility is not always guaranteed in friendship or romance.
 Here are a few reasons why this pairing may not be a great combination:

-- INFJ may push ESTJ too hard too fast in terms of expressing their personal feelings.
+- INFJ may push ESTJ too hard and too fast in terms of expressing their personal feelings.

 - ESTJ may be too independent for INFJ, especially when ESTJ is under stress and trying to solve a problem.